bwsolutions/wp-security-audit-log-for-paid-memberships-pro/readme.txt

 Requires at least: 4
 Tested up to: 4.7.2
-Depends on : WP Security Audit Log, Paid Memberships Pro Stable tag: 1.0
+Depends on : WP Security Audit Log, Paid Memberships Pro Stable tag: 1.1.2

 An Addon to WP Security Audit Log to log events in Paid Memberships Pro

 == Description ==

-Extend the plugin WP Security Audit Log to log events in Paid Memberships Pro.
+Extend the plugin WP Security Audit Log to log events from Paid Memberships Pro.
 This also include audit logs to track changes to User Meta values.

 = Actions / Hooks Supported in the plugin =